MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

    In the __Instances__ page, you should see your newly created instance selected and some properties in a gray box on the right.
 Your new solution is still being set up.
 Wait for the setup to complete before moving on to the next step.

    > [!NOTE]
    > It can take around 10 minutes for the setup process to finish.
-You'll know the process is complete when you see __Crm Hub__ listed under __Solutions__ for your instance.
+You'll know the process is complete when you see __CRM Hub__ listed under __Solutions__ for your instance.
 Refresh the page periodically to check on the status.

 5. Select the small __Edit__ button next to the word __Solutions__ in the gray box on the right.